-While we welcome the important discussion about the role of Parliamentarians in national security accountability, it must be bluntly stated that no committee, however constituted, can make amends for or provide meaningful accountability in the face of dangerous and recklessly overbroad powers granted to agencies working within national security.
+While we welcome the important discussion about the role of Parliamentarians in national security accountability, it must be bluntly stated that no committee, or any oversight mechanism, however constituted, can make amends for or provide meaningful accountability in the face of dangerous and recklessly overbroad powers granted to agencies working within national security.

 It is imperative that the powers afforded to agencies involved in national security be measured, proportionate and demonstrably needed.
-The radical expansion of powers that were introduced by the Anti-Terrorism Act, 2015, S.C.
-2015, c.
-20, fail to meet this test.
+ATA, 2015 fails to meet this test.

-We support the complete repeal of the measures enacted as part of Bill C-51, and that are now part of a range of different statutes.
-No aspect of that bill was ever demonstrably justified and the radical expansion of powers presents an even graver danger to the rights and security of Canadians in light of the now-anticipated reshaping of U.S. national security policy.
+We continue to support the complete repeal of the ATA, 2015.
+No aspect of that legislation was ever demonstrably justified and the radical expansion of powers presents an even graver danger to the rights and security of Canadians in light of the now-anticipated reshaping of U.S. national security policy.